Steven-Grevera/ENC4265/manual.md

 SS rating is considered “perfect” and the highest rating you can achieve.
 E is the lowest, while in practice it is “D” as “E” is extremely hard to obtain in game without trying to obtain it deliberately.

-Demonstration: To obtain E Rank, you must  follow these rules.
+Demonstration: To obtain an E Rank, you must follow these rules.
 - Complete the level AFTER 40 minutes.
 - Be heard by Apparitions more then two times.
 - Take 100 Health Damage total.

-And not break more then 2 of these rules:
+And not break more then two of these rules:

 - Complete the level after traveling below 3KM but more then 1KM (1.1KM and above but now anything past 3KM)
 -  Eat no more then 4 rice balls or more then 2 popsicles in a row